 The Saco River runs parallel to White Mountain Highway, which serves as the town’s Main Street, and offers easy access to paddling adventures.
 Whether you are kayaking, tubing, canoeing, or paddleboarding, the Saco is a terrific option, given its average three-foot depth, meandering path, scenic views, sandy beaches, and rope swings along the way.

-Not surprisingly (we work for EMS, after all), we highly recommend camping in the vicinity of North Conway.
-There are many wonderful spots, but Fourth Iron Campground is a particularly appealing option.
+Sure, there’s no shortage of hotels, motels, and lodging in and around North Conway—that said, we highly recommend camping.
+Fourth Iron Campground is a favorite option.
 Open year-round on a first-come, first-serve basis, it’s a walk-in tent site near where the Saco meets the Sawyer River.
 With parking nearby, the campground features eight sites, each with its own bear box.

 north-conway-dining